Home / Education / Addiction Medicine Fellowship

 Program Description

 The Stanford University Addiction Medicine Fellowship is a one-year, advanced fellowship opportunity in addiction medicine, open to physicians who have completed any ACGME-accredited residency.
-The Fellowship is accredited by the ACGME and the American Board of Addiction Medicine.
+The Fellowship is accredited by the ACGME.
+Physicians who complete the fellowship are eligible to apply for board certification in Addiction Medicine through the American Board of Preventive Medicine or the American Osteopathic Association.

 We provide state-of-the-art training in the treatment of patients with addiction, including detoxification, pharmacotherapy for addiction, abstinence-based recovery models, harm-reduction recovery models, motivational interviewing, 12-Step facilitation, consultation for medical and psychiatric hospital services, and psychosocial approaches to the treatment of patients with addiction and pain.
-The program is tailored to the individual background and interests of the applicant, and includes but is not limited to experiences in the following settings: Stanford Inpatient Psychiatry, Stanford Outpatient Dual Diagnosis/Addiction Clinic, Stanford Consult-Liaison Psychiatry, Stanford Pain Clinic, Stanford Family Medicine Clinic, Kaiser Santa Clara Chemical Dependency and Rehabilitation Program, and scholarly/research collaborations.
+The program is tailored to the individual background and interests of the applicant, and includes but is not limited to experiences in the following settings: Stanford Inpatient Addiction Medicine Consult Service, Stanford Outpatient Dual Diagnosis/Addiction Clinic, Stanford Adolescent Recovery Clinic, Stanford Family Medicine Clinic, Santa Clara Valley Medical Center Valley Homeless Health Program, Veterans Administration Addiction Treatment Services, Kaiser Santa Clara Addiction Medicine Recovery Services, and scholarly/research collaborations.
 Our goal is to train physicians in all aspects of treating patients with substance use disorders, behavioral addictions, and co-occurring psychiatric and medical disorders.
 We also hope to promote future leaders in the field of Addiction Medicine.

 About the Program